-- Your Medicare and health fund details (if you are in a fund) and your bank account details (if you wish to take advantage of our Medicare-on-line services (see fees).
+- Your Medicare and health fund details (if you are in a fund).

 If you are a visitor from overseas you may not have Medicare cover.
-In that event you will not need a referral from a general practitioner.
-If you have overseas heath fund cover can you please bring details with you.
+In that event, you will not need a referral from a general practitioner.
+If you have overseas health fund cover, can you please bring details with you.

 When you arrive

 My secretary will be the first person you meet in my office.
 She will take your details, begin the discussion about our pregnancy care, discuss our fee program and payment plan options.
 You will be required to sign an informed financial consent form.
 She will give you a folder containing pregnancy care information and your free personalised USB flash drive for you to store ultrasound scan photos of your baby taken at each antenatal visit.

 At this initial visit, I will spend time getting to know you and your expectations.
 I allow plenty of time for this visit and certainly don’t want you to feel rushed.
 I will take a medical (including past pregnancy) history and conduct a sufficient physical examination as appropriate.

 Please bring a list of any questions, concerns or special requests.
 I want to provide you with personalised care and satisfaction of your concerns and requests.